prim011/CPP-Examples/blockchain/README.md

 `$ cmake --build . `

 The name of the file to compile and the project are identified in the `CMakeLists.txt` file.
-Output is the executable `myexample` generated after the build.
+Output is the executable `myBlockchainExample` generated after the build.